“Never say anything about yourself you do not want to come true.” – Brian Tracy

 I used to play the Video Game – Ninja Gaiden 2.
 I ended up beating the game on the hardest difficulty.
 Something only a couple hundred people in the world had accomplished.

 When I used to make music I had my song featured on the radio.

 When I was a kid I believed in being different.
 I believed doing the same thing as everybody else was not the way to go.
-But of course, I conformed.
+But of course, I conformed in some ways.

 I also believed I was worthless and pathetic as a teenager.
 Naysayers and bullies taught me to believe that.

 They sold me their bullshit and I eventually bought it.
 And so, my self worth suffered.
 Though it was deeper than that.

 I did things I kinda regret now, all because I chose to believe in the criticism I was being sold.